-UAlbany will implement strict safety policies requiring face coverings, physical distancing, hand hygiene and cleaning protocols to ensure the health of our community.
+UAlbany will implement strict safety protocols requiring face coverings, physical distancing, hand hygiene and enhanced cleaning to ensure the health of our community.
 We will:

 Require everyone to wear face masks inside all buildings — unless the person is inside a private residence hall room, office or other enclosed space where they are alone

 Require everyone to wear face masks outdoors whenever they cannot maintain at least six feet of distance from others